 ‘Gains or losses on derecognition of non-financial assets’ shall be broken down by type of asset.
 Each line item shall include the gain or the loss on the asset that has been derecognised.
 ‘Other assets’ shall include other tangible assets, intangible assets and investments not reported elsewhere.

-Other operating income and expenses (45.3)
+Other income and expenses (45.3)

-Other operating income and expenses shall be broken down according to the following items: fair value adjustments on tangible assets measured using the fair value model; rental income and direct operating expenses from investment property; income and expenses on operating leases other than investment property and the rest of operating income and expenses.
+The template F 45.03 includes other operating income or expenses and other income or expenses on investing non-financial assets, corresponding to rows 0340, 0350 and 0598 of template F 02.00 .
+These amounts shall be broken down according to the following items: fair value adjustments on tangible assets measured using the fair value model; rental income and direct operating expenses from investment property; income and expenses on operating leases other than investment property and other income and expenses not reported elsewhere.

 ‘Operating leases other than investment property’ shall include, for the column ‘income’ the returns obtained, and for the column ‘expenses’ the costs incurred, by the institution as lessor in its operating leasing activities other than those with assets classified as investment property.
 The costs for the institution as lessee shall be included in the item ‘Other administrative expenses’.

-Gains or losses from derecognition and re-measurements of holdings of gold, other precious metals and other commodities measured at fair value, less costs to sell, shall be reported among the items included in ‘Other operating income.
-Other’ or ‘Other operating expenses.
+Gains or losses from derecognition and re-measurements of holdings of gold, other precious metals and other commodities measured at fair value, less costs to sell, shall be reported among the items included in ‘Other income.
+Other’ or ‘Other expenses.
 Other’

 Statement of changes in equity (46)

-The statement of changes in equity shall disclose the reconciliation between the carrying amount at the beginning of the period (opening balance) and the end of the period (closing balance) for each component of equity..
+The statement of changes in equity shall disclose the reconciliation between the carrying amount at the beginning of the period (opening balance) and the end of the period (closing balance) for each component of equity.
+If the functional currency of an entity differs from the euro, the foreign exchange differences related to Capital and Share Premium that arise in the preparation of FINREP should be included as components of other comprehensive income.
+Consequently, these differences must be reported as “Accumulated other comprehensive income” under “Other increase or (-) decrease in equity”.

 ‘Transfers among components of equity’ shall include all amounts transferred within equity, including both gains and losses due to own-credit risk of liabilities designated at fair value through profit or loss and the accumulated fair value changes of equity instruments measured at fair value through other comprehensive income that are transferred to other components of equity upon derecognition.